Science and technology in Vietnam: Research trends

 In 2011, domestic research expenditure amounted to 0.19% of GDP, one of the lowest ratios in Southeast Asia.
 Women accounted for 41% of the country's researchers in 2012, one of the highest ratios in Southeast Asia.
-Vietnam was ranked 44th in the Global Innovation Index in 2021, it has increased its ranking considerably since 2012, where it was ranked 76th.
+Vietnam was ranked 44th in the Global Innovation Index in 2025, it has increased its ranking considerably since 2012, where it was ranked 76th.

 The number of Vietnamese publications in Thomson Reuters' Web of Science has increased at a rate well above the average for Southeast Asia but from a low starting point: Vietnamese scientists had 570 articles catalogued in international journals in 2005 and 2 298 in 2014.
 By 2014, Vietnam had a modest scientific publication density of 25 publications per million inhabitants.
 This places Vietnam behind Thailand (94), Vanuatu (74) and the Solomon Islands (30) but ahead of the Lao Peoples' Democratic Republic (19).
 Vietnamese publications catalogued in international journals focus mainly on life sciences (22%), physics (13%) and engineering (13%), which is consistent with recent advances in the production of diagnostic equipment and shipbuilding.
 Almost 77% of all papers published between 2008 and 2014 by Vietnamese scientists had at least one international scientist in collaboration.

+Performance of Vietnamese students in International Science Olympiads

+Vietnam's rank based on number of Gold Medals in last 10 years(2014-2023):